Mercedes-EQ

 Mercedes-EQ is a series of battery electric vehicles manufactured by Mercedes-Benz.
 The first model was previewed at the Paris Motor Show in 2016 with the Generation EQ concept vehicle.
 Mercedes-Benz intends to produce ten EQ models by 2022, three of which will have the Smart brand, representing between 15% and 25% of the company's global sales.
 All of Mercedes-Benz electric vehicle design and production efforts will target the EQ family.

-Mercedes-Benz EQC, the first member of the EQ range, was presented at a special event in Stockholm in 2018.
+Mercedes-Benz EQC, the first member of the EQ range, was presented at a special event held in Stockholm in 2018.

 Overview

-Mercedes-Benz intends to design and manufacture ten EQ models by 2022, all of which will be based on a single platform developed specifically for electric drivetrains, and which can be configured for any type of vehicle owing to modularization.
-Three models will have the Smart brand.

-Dieter Zetsche, chairman of Daimler AG, stated that the new brand will consist of all Mercedes-Benz "electrification efforts", with a goal of having it represent between 15% and 25% of global sales for the company by 2025, dependent on "the continued development of infrastructure and customer preferences".
-Jurgen Schenk, a director of Daimler who will oversee the development of the electric vehicle program, stated that the company expects energy density improvements to battery technology to be about 14% per year until 2025, equivalent to improvements seen between 2010 and 2016.
+Dieter Zetsche, chairman of Mercedes-Benz Group, stated that the new brand will consist of all Mercedes-Benz "electrification efforts", with a goal of having it represent between 15% and 25% of global sales for the company by 2025, dependent on "the continued development of infrastructure and customer preferences".
+Jurgen Schenk, a director of Mercedes-Benz who will oversee the development of the electric vehicle program, stated that the company expects energy density improvements to battery technology to be about 14% per year until 2025, equivalent to improvements seen between 2010 and 2016.

-To meet production targets, Daimler AG intends to invest €1 billion for capital expansion projects of its global battery production, half of which will be dedicated to its Deutsche ACCUmotive subsidiary lithium-ion battery manufacturing facilities in Kamenz, Germany.
+To meet production targets, Mercedes-Benz Group intends to invest €1 billion for capital expansion projects of its global battery production, half of which will be dedicated to its Deutsche ACCUmotive subsidiary lithium-ion battery manufacturing facilities in Kamenz, Germany.
 This is part of the company's investment of up to €10 billion for the design and development of electric vehicles.

 The vehicles will use the Combined Charging System, a wall charger, or an optional wireless inductive charging system.